top of page

 Building a Proof of Concept

-MSK wanted a virtual reality tool that could be used to prepare patients for diagnostic and treatment activities to help reducing fear.
-We created a soothing walk-through Virtual Reality Experience designed with underlying treatment methods commonly found in Cognitive Behavioral Therapy.
-The main goal is to train users how to neutralize and eliminate any anxiety they encounter during their cancer care journey.
+MSK sought a virtual reality tool to help prepare patients for diagnostic and treatment activities and reduce fear.
+We created a calming, guided VR experience grounded in evidence-based techniques commonly used in Cognitive Behavioral Therapy, designed to help patients recognize, neutralize, and manage anxiety throughout their cancer care journey.

 LW.jpg